alxojy/rogue-like-textgame/README.md

 ## Note

 This repo has been created to share our project and for future students taking this unit to get an idea on what the assignment is about.
-However, we do not condone the act of plagiarism so please do not copy.
+However, we do not condone the act of plagiarism so only use our code as reference, if you wish.

 ## Plagiarism Notice